 Finding A Happy Medium

-We decided to add a 10-day board & train package for people who wanted more, but weren’t able to commit to 21 days without their pup.
+We decided to add a 10-day board & train package for people who wanted more but weren’t able to commit to 21 days without their pup.
 And check out of the cool design the 10-Day Boarding and Training package has too!

-So how did people suddenly become so interested in the 21-day package?
-This can be explained by the pricing psychology and reasoning that happens once a customer sees a range of options.
+This can be explained by the pricing strategy and reasoning that happens once a customer sees a range of options.
 Product ranges open the doors for personal negotiation—if you see a reasonable set of options, it’s more likely you’ll choose the most valuable option.
 On the other hand, too many options can cause decision paralysis.
 So we stuck with three packages, each with a unique value depending on a customer’s needs.

 Curious about other pricing strategy success stories?
 Check out our post about Full Circle Soils & Compost.